 Some people say that the new lenses are sharper, with better resolution.
 That may be true.
 But when the first FT cameras came out, Olympus listed their resolution as exceeding that of a 20mp FT sensor.
 At the time, my E3 had just 10mp, so even with the losses introduced by the 1.4x there was no noticeable difference!
 Now, with the 20mp sensor in the EM-1 Mk II, I still see only a tiny bit of degredation when using the 1.4x.
 True, over time, mFT sensors may improve to 24 or even 30 megapixels, and by then I may have to buy a newer lens.
 But that is likely another 5 to 8 years away, and by then my 50~200 SWD will be pushing 20 years of hard, professional use.
 That's what I call "getting my money's worth!"

 The OM-D E-M1 Mark II (now that's a mouthful!) is solidly built, beautifully finished (amost to the standard of a Leica), lightweight and a thoroughly capable machine.
 Above all, the images it produces are up to top quality standards, suitable for almost any professional.
 As I mentioned, earliler, it is everything I'd hoped that the original OM-D would have been.

 Tracking high speed motorbikes, in freezing weather, it almost never failed.

 It's not expensive for a top-line camera, but it's not cheap, either.
 If it fits your budget, it will do almost anything you ask of it.

-If you've found this review helpful, you might enjoy reading my other reveiws, found here.
+If you've found this review helpful, you might enjoy reading my other reviews, found here.
 You might also enjoy my wildlife photos, all taken with Leica or Olympus glass.
-You can also find my photo-instruction DVDs here.
+You can find my photo-instruction DVDs here.